fnick851/vue-use-css/README.md

 </template>
 ```

 Contrary to Vue SFC's `<style scoped>` block, the CSS output's scope is the element where you place the `v-bind="cssScope"` directive, based on a generated unique `data-` attribute.
-Scoped rules won't leak outside of the component.
-But the rules applied on a parent element will affect its children, just like how regular CSS behaves.
+Scoped rules applied on the root element will affect its children, just like how regular CSS behaves.
 This is a useful behavior for many.

 Some setup allows you to import the content of a `.css` file as a string.
 So you could also use a separate CSS file if you want.